Inclusion Through Collaboration: Community of Practice

 Eliza is helping to shape the future of inclusive education and working to ensure that inclusion is not just an aspiration — but a lived reality.

-Melinda Dinale/Jo Tisdell
+Melinda Dinale and Jo Tisdell

-Melinda is an accomplished education leader with over 30 years of experience specialising in diverse and additional learning needs.
+Melinda Dinale is an accomplished education leader with over 30 years of experience specialising in diverse and additional learning needs.
 Her career has spanned both mainstream and specialised settings, and through her various roles with Sydney Catholic Schools has cultivated deep expertise in educating students with disabilities.
 Her academic credentials include a Diploma of Education, a Bachelor of Special Education, a Master of Inclusive Education, a Graduate Certificate in Autism, and a Completion Certificate in the Neurobiological Bases of Autism.
 These qualifications have further honed her knowledge for supporting individuals on the autism spectrum and students with complex needs.
 As the current Specialist for Diverse Learning Infrastructure at SCS, Melinda is committed to expanding specialised educational opportunities.
 A significant part of Melinda's role is building the capacity of school leaders and teaching teams in evidence-based best practice for teaching students with complex educational needs.
 Melinda's dedication ensures that students with diverse learning needs receive the best possible educational opportunities, fostering environments where all learners can thrive.

 Chris Champion/Craig Smith